 How to Identify a Limit Switch

 A typical limit switch consists of a long temperature sensor probe attached to a mounting plate.
 The probe extends through the wall of the furnace housing, and the plate fastens to the outside of the furnace.
-The mounting plate usually contains two or more wire terminals that receive control wires for the blower fan and the furnace's gas valve.
+The mounting plate usually contains two or more terminals that receive control wires for the blower fan and the furnace's gas valve.
 The location of the switch varies by the furnace model, but it is typically located in the hot-air supply plenum, above the combustion chamber or heat exchanger of the furnace.

-What a Limit Switch Does
+How a Limit Switch Works

 The limit switch plays an important role in every normal cycle of the furnace.
-When the thermostat calls for heat, the furnace burners light and begin heating the heat exchanger.
+When the thermostat calls for heat, the furnace burners ignite and begin heating the heat exchanger.
 Initially, the air above the heat exchanger—in the supply plenum—is not warm enough to blow into the house, so the limit switch keeps the blower off.
-When the air in the plenum reaches the high limit setting on the limit switch, the switch turns on and activates the blower fan, circulating air through the heat exchanger on its way to the house while simultaneously pulling cool air from the house and into the furnace.
-When the house temperature reaches the setting on the thermostat the burners turn off, but the limit switch keeps the blower running for a little while to extract as much heat as possible from the heat exchanger.
+When the air in the plenum reaches the high limit setting on the limit switch, the switch turns on and activates the blower fan, circulating air through the heat exchanger on its way to the house while simultaneously pulling cool air from the house through the air returns and into the furnace.
+When the house temperature reaches the designated setting on the thermostat, the burners turn off, but the limit switch keeps the blower running for a little while to extract as much heat as possible from the heat exchanger.
 When the air in the supply plenum drops to the lower setting on the limit switch, the switch shuts off the fan until the next cycle begins.

 Signs of a Bad Limit Switch

 A bad switch also can prevent a furnace from operating at all.
 If the switch has completely failed and is stuck in the open circuit, or off, position, the furnace won't run.
 The same effect can result from repeated overheating.
 If a limit switch (doing its job) hits its top limit and has to shut off the burner four or so times, the control computer of the furnace may go into a "hard shutdown" mode so that the furnace won't turn on until the unit is serviced.